centralnicgroup-public/rtldev-middleware-documentation/docs/cnr/whmcs/whmcs-cnic-registrar.md

 showtoc: 1
 ---

-# CentralNic Resellers Registrar Module
+# CentralNic Reseller Registrar Module (formerly RRPproxy)

 [![License: MIT]({{ 'assets/images/License-MIT-blue.svg' | relative_url }})](//opensource.org/licenses/MIT)

-This Repository covers the updated WHMCS Registrar Module of CentralNic Resellers.
+This Repository covers the updated WHMCS Registrar Module of CentralNic Reseller.
 Source code and latest package version are stable.
 Just the documentation is to be seen as WIP.

 A Registrar Module connects WHMCS to the Domain Registrar's System.